raiuttsant/previous-works/README.md

 # previous-works

 - A repository to highlight some of the work I've done in the past!
-- Featured languages: Python, Google BigQuery.
+- Featured languages: Python, Google BigQuery SQL.